 Similar to your roof, you need to think about your windows when trying to protect your home from storms.
-Modern windows and fittings should be sound enough to handle high winds.
+Modern windows (and glass patio doors) and fittings should be sound enough to handle high winds.
 However, if yours are of an older design and were fitted a while ago then you may want to think about getting Home Emergency insurance.
 Comprimised windows cause more damage than just a small leak, and could even cause security issues.
 This is why is is very important to be covered in the event of this happening.

 Drains and Pipes